by Davy Kraken

 “Good night, Ryan,” she yawned.

-“Good night, Kelly,” I responded in kind, surrendering to the will of my eyelids that so desperately wanted to close for a very long time.
-I was slightly scared of what could be lurking out there in the shadows, but I could take comfort in the fact that the cycle of day and night seemed to be much shorter here.
+“Good night, Kelly,” I responded in kind, surrendering to the will of my eyelids that so desperately wanted to close for a very long time, despite some fear of what could be lurking out there in the shadows.

 The next time I opened my eyes, I could see that it was morning.
 The host star was already hard at work, roasting the desert with its radiation.
 Thankfully, we were in the shade of a tree-bush.
 This stream acted as a lifeline through the desert, and the barren terrain quickly changed into a virtual savanna as it came closer to the river.
 Being out of the direct sunlight made the temperature much more endurable.
 I looked over at where Kelly was sleeping, and—wait a minute…no one was there.